 Dima has also been the subject of five customer complaints between 1999 and 2014, according to his CRD report:

-December 2000.
-“Client references several events between June and November 2000 when messrs.
+- December 2000.
+“Client references several events between June and November 2000 when messes.
 Dima and Kimmel engaged in unauthorized trades in Vitech and Navidec.
 Failed to follow instructions in margin call sell outs.”
 The case was closed without action.

 Pursuant to FINRA Rules, member firms are responsible for supervising a broker’s activities during the time the broker is registered with the firm.
 Therefore, K.C.
 Ward Financial may be liable for investment or other losses suffered by Dima customers.